 But running?
 Running was different.
 I could actually do running, and it required almost nothing from me but the effort and the time.
 I didn’t have to go anywhere, nobody had to see me, and I already owned a pair of sweats, so I was good to go!
 And best of all, I just really, really enjoyed it.
 I can’t tell you why, because it certainly wasn’t easy.
 But it felt good.
 Deep in my bones, I knew that this was something I could do for a really long time.
 This was permanent.

 I wasn’t even conscious of it for quite awhile, but because I liked running so much, I started making small changes in my eating habits.
-I paid attention to what I was making for dinner the night before a run.
+I still had the shake for breakfast and shake for lunch.
+But I started paying attention to what I was making for dinner the night before a run.
 I noticed when foods didn’t settle well and gradually phased them out.
 I read the recipes in Runner’s World magazine and tried a few of them out – real meals made with real food.
 It was pretty novel at the time.

 My weight loss was still very, very slow, but it was steady.
 When I hit the number that I suppose I would call my “goal weight,” I didn’t change anything I was doing because I felt so good.
 I was still drinking my shakes, but I had added in a mid-morning (carrots) and mid-afternoon (apple) snack, so I didn’t feel deprived or hungry anymore.
 I ended up losing about ten more pounds, for a total of thirty.

 I started adding spinach and a banana to my morning shake to “health it up” a little, and after several years, ditched the lunch shake in favor of actual food.
 But there were still sweets in the house.
 There were still packaged meals.
 Many dinners included cheese.